primatejs/primate/docs/blog/introducing-rcompat.md

 rcompat has been quietly developed the last few months in conjunction with Primate's development and is largely influenced by its needs.
-We'd like to invite more participation by other projects / individuals in order to converge on APIs that best serve everyone and are the most useful on broad basis.
+We'd like to invite more participation by other projects / individuals in order to converge on APIs that best serve everyone and are the most useful on a broad basis.

 To illustrate this, Primate 0.31 will be using `rcompat/fs`'s upcoming `Router` class, which is meant to be used by frameworks using filesystem-routing (such as Primate, Next, SvelteKit, etc.) to resolve requests to routes.
 The design is aimed to be generic, but undoubtedly will be influenced by Primate's needs.
 External feedback will help keep it useful for other frameworks as well.
-Once FS.Router is ready, we will also aim to upstream our ideas to Bun's native [FileSystemRouter][FileSystemRouter] class such that rcompat can delegate to it natively on Bun.
+Once `FS.Router` is ready, we will also aim to upstream our ideas to Bun's native [FileSystemRouter][FileSystemRouter] class such that rcompat can delegate to it natively on Bun.

 ## Participation